 How to study effectively.

 Along with eye strain, pure physical exhaustion and stress-related illnesses can be a result of becoming burnt-out from studying so much and cramming formulas, equations, and information into your overwhelmed brain.
-Take breaks, go get fresh air (spending time outdoors has been proven to help aid concentration), and get enough sleep before studying.
-Be sure to not just get a good night’s rest right before you take the actual MCAT, but also in the week(s) leading up to it.
+Take breaks, go get fresh air (spending time outdoors has ), and get enough sleep before studying.
+Be sure to not just get a good nights rest right before you take the actual MCAT, but also in the week(s) leading up to it.

 Change of Priorities.

 If you truly want to become a doctor, youre going to need to set your priorities straight as you start on this closing chapter from undergrad to medical school.
 Studying for the MCAT should be one of your highest priorities.
 So when it comes to social life

 Social Life?
 Hah.

 This doesnt mean you have to become a study hermit and lock yourself in your room until test day, but it does mean that, along with your change of priorities, going out for a night on the town before test day is definitely not a wise decision.
 Run each decision through the filter of whether or not it will be a beneficial break from studying.
 If youre finding it tough to avoid constantly hanging out with folks, then bring along some MCAT flashcards or your MCAT review mobile app and have your friends quiz you on those long car rides.
 Dont neglect your relationships, but be sure to make it clear with your pals that your MCAT studies are a high priority in your life.
 The same goes with if youre in a relationship.
 Be sure your significant other realizes that you need to study if they cant understand that, you might be on a rocky road when it comes to keeping that relationship through medical school.